Franklin-Graham/personal-client-website/README.md

 # personal-client-website

-     It's an dynamic website made for my friend which is reusable, built by using django-framework.
+     It's an dynamic website Create for my friend which is reusable, built by using django-framework.
 Content of the website focused on telegram project..

 # Get the website: